fabiokrone/CS50AI/project0/tictactoe/README.md

 # The Minimax Algorithm
 Let us call the two players MAX and MIN, for reasons that will soon become obvious.
-MAX wants to find a sequence of actions leading to a win, but MIN has something to say about it.
+"MAX wants to find a sequence of actions leading to a win, but MIN has something to say about it.
 This means that MAX’s strategy must be a conditional plan—a contingent strategy specifying a response to each of MIN’s possible moves.
 In games that have a binary outcome (win or lose), we could use AND–OR search (page 125) to generate the conditional plan.
 Infact, for such games, the definition of a winning strategy for the game is identical to thedefinition of a solution for a nondeterministic planning problem: in both cases the desirableoutcome must be guaranteed no matter what the “other side” does.
-For games with multiple outcome scores, we need a slightly more general algorithm called minimax search.
+For games with multiple outcome scores, we need a slightly more general algorithm called minimax search."
+(Russel and Norvig)

 # References